sahilrajput03/whatsapp-automation/README.md

 1. Banning on sending to non-saved contacts: [Click here](https://github.com/pedroslopez/whatsapp-web.js/issues/2701)
    - Suggestions from ChatGPT: [Click here](https://chatgpt.com/share/68a4ca0f-e1f4-8007-bd28-75f7b8169656)
 2. Cheaper alternative SMS with whatsapp message) - ChatGPT: [Click here](https://chatgpt.com/share/68768048-b324-8007-b4d1-2e4ed87fee77)

+# Hosting on linode

+- Ram Computation: 330 mb

+How did I finally able to login?

+1. I stopped all pm2 apps via `pm2 stop all`.
+2. I used to used `Glist` (a web based cli) from linode's server to scan the qr.

+It succeeded! 🚀